thundR1/sic-assembler/README.md

-# sic-assembler
+# `sic-assembler`
-an assembler written for the SIC processor
+An assembler written for the SIC processor

 ## Workflow
 Takes in a SIC assembly file as input and outputs 5 files with .txt extension